Together, we will turn transplant into a cure.

 Our Purpose

-Target areas of research identified as priorities through the use of five inter-related Themes
+• Collaboratively lead areas of research identified as patient, family, and donor priorities through five inter-related Themes

-Uphold the four cross-cutting research priorities in all CDTRP-related projects:
+• Maximize the integration of cross-cutting research priorities in all CDTRP-supported projects:

 Join the CDTRP